backdrop-contrib/ip_deny_country/README.md

 -------------

-Configuration page is available from the *Administration > Configuration > User accounts > IP Deny Country* menu (admin/config/people/ip-deny-country).
+Configuration page is available from the *Administration > Configuration > User accounts > IP Deny By Country* menu (admin/config/people/ip-deny-country).

 On this page you can: